Communications & Marketing Officer

-As Communications and Marketing Officer, James is responsible for the dissemination of ISSUP and ICUDDR content and the maintenance of virtual networks.
-He joined ISSUP in January 2020 and brings ten year’s experience working on non-profit communications within international development, policy influence and campaigning contexts.
-With five years of this spent leading communications and grassroots campaigns for national and international NGOs.
+James joined ISSUP in January 2020 after a career spanning ten years working on communications within international development, policy influence and campaigning contexts.
+He has extensive background experience in developing and managing communications campaigns for national and international NGOs.

-James holds a BA Hons in Middle East Studies and a Ph.D in Political Science from the University of Exeter.
+He holds a BA (Hons) in Middle East Studies and a Ph.D in Political Science from the University of Exeter.